Ever the Diplomat

 From Baghdad to Cairo to Islamabad, Jones has traveled the globe for over a decade, serving in some of the world’s most challenging locales.
-He has spent his career meeting new people, speaking different languages, learning about other religions and, ultimately, focusing on the consequences of U.S. foreign policy objectives in the Middle East.
+He’s spent his career meeting new people, speaking different languages, learning about other religions and, ultimately, focusing on the consequences of U.S. foreign policy objectives in the Middle East.

+Jones wasn’t one to shy away from a challenge—he was proud to serve in parts of the world where it was extremely difficult for the U.S. to achieve its foreign policy objectives.
 “I knew that, by 2008, many experts disagreed on the way forward in Iraq, but I also knew that we needed people willing to serve there despite the disagreements on the issues,” he says.

-He went on to a new post in Cairo in 2010—a city with a rich history and plenty of mosques, museums, cafes, and shops, but also with plenty of pollution, traffic, economic hardship, and political unrest.
+He went on to a new post in Cairo in 2010—a city with a rich history and plenty of mosques, museums, cafes and shops, but also with plenty of pollution, traffic, economic hardship and political unrest.
 Jones was unfazed.

 “If there is more to experience and more to appreciate, then that is what I’m looking for regarding my work and the main reason I’m there in the first place,” Jones says.

-He came to Cairo just before the Egyptian revolution, and after only serving a few months at the Embassy, he was instructed to move his Jeep from the parking lot to the underground garage inside the compound as protests began near Tahrir Square.
+He came to Cairo just before the Egyptian revolution, and after only serving a few months at the embassy, he was instructed to move his Jeep from the parking lot to the underground garage inside the compound as protests began near Tahrir Square.
 Jones and a few other officers spent the first two weeks of the revolution sleeping at the embassy and using the gym to shower.
 After pulling U.S. personnel and their families from homes scattered around the city for an evacuation, Jones and his colleagues worked in shifts to cover daily changes and updates to the political conditions in the country.

+Security was a top priority.
 “Most of my skills from my war-zone experience were beneficial,” Jones says.
 “We had to make sure we were aware of our surroundings at all times and avoid large crowds and certain areas of the city.
 But otherwise, the job remained the same—trying to understand what was going on in the region and putting it in historical and cultural context.”

 Jones then built on his experiences in Iraq and Egypt with yet another assignment in Pakistan.
-He arrived at a time when the relationship between the United States and Pakistan was at a low point, given disagreements over issues like counterterrorism policy and national elections.
+He arrived at a time when the relationship between the United States and Pakistan was at a low point given disagreements over issues like counterterrorism policy and national elections.
 It was his job to clarify how some of these political dynamics would affect the implementation of U.S. foreign policy.

 “Although these attacks were unprecedented and unsettling,” Jones says, “it was amazing to witness the unity and solidarity that French citizens and world leaders showed in response to the people who wanted to attack a democratic way of life in a free and open society.”

-Currently posted at the Department of State in Washington, D.C., Jones supports U.S. embassies in Amman, Jordan, and Beirut, by communicating with senior leadership abroad and preparing briefings for leaders based in our nation’s capital.
+Currently posted at the Department of State in Washington, D.C., Jones supports U.S. embassies in Amman, Jordan, and Beirut, Lebanon, by communicating with senior leadership abroad and preparing briefings for leaders based in our nation’s capital.
 Understanding the Syrian crisis and the instability created by the Islamic State in Jordan and Lebanon are also critical aspects of his job.

 Jones recently earned a selective, five-year position as a junior-term member on the Council on Foreign Relations, which offers promising young leaders across different fields the opportunity to participate in a sustained conversation on international affairs and U.S. foreign policy.

-The stateside appointment gives Jones more opportunities to visit family and friends, volunteer at his church, and to be involved with his local Georgia Tech alumni chapter.
+The stateside appointment gives Jones more opportunities to visit family and friends, volunteer at his church and to be involved with his local Georgia Tech alumni chapter.
 He even finds some time to play soccer.